 Where to go next?

 Paracas: This nearby coastal town 1-hour bus journey from Ica.
 It has a decent beach, some great hostels, a national park and an elongated head museum!
 (You have to see it to believe it.)
 It’s super easy to visit Islas Ballestas from here.
 If you’re heading back to Lima, it’s a great place to chill out for a few days by the sea.

-Nazca: Famous for the mysterious ‘Nazca Lines’, there’s little else to do in this town apart from going to see the lines!
+Nasca: Famous for the mysterious ‘Nasca Lines‘, there’s little else to do in this town apart from going to see the lines!
 You can either climb to the top of a rickety viewing tower to see a few of the shapes or take a small light aircraft to see the lines in all their glory.
-Prices start around $70 USD for a flight and the lines are around one hour outside of Nazca Town.
+Prices start around $70 USD for a flight and the lines are around one hour outside of Nasca City.
 Around two hours from Huacachina.